ColeFang/KokoMind_Onboarding/README.md

 # KokoMind_Onboarding

-This repo contains three parts for the onboarding part of"[Kokomind project](https://chats-lab.github.io/KokoMind/)".
+This repo contains three parts for the onboarding part of [Kokomind project](https://chats-lab.github.io/KokoMind/).

 ## Content